-Good writers can do this because they believe in what they’re doing.
+Good writers can do this, because they believe in what they’re doing.
 They understand this is more than a profession or hobby.
-It’s a calling, a true vocation.
+It’s a calling, a vocation.

-Bad writers don’t understand this, and that is precisely what makes them bad writers.
+Bad writers don’t understand this, which is precisely what makes them bad writers.
 They presume their writing has achieved a certain level of excellence, so they are closed off to the concept of editing or rewriting.

 As a result, their work is scattered and disconnected, not nearly as good as they think.

 A lot of decent writers think they’re great.
 I used to be one of those people.
 Stubborn and pig-headed, I didn’t want to change.
 I didn’t want to grow.

 When I ask people to rewrite a guest post or make suggestions on how to improve their writing, they get defensive.
 Or more often the case, I never hear from them again.

 It is a rare occasion to I hear from a writer who asks for feedback and means it.

 Many want to get together for coffee; few want to write.